NarayanaWalters/PTS/FinalTechinalReport.md

 1. Conclusions

 ### Overview
 Audiogames are computer games designed to be playable by visually impaired or blind gamers.
 The problem is that these games are extremely niche and hard to find.
-For example, on Steam there is only one audiogame: The Blind Legend, a high-quality linear action-adventure game with about four hours of gameplay.
-There was also Papa Sangre, a puzzle game for IOS that was removed from the app store due to faulty audoi-spatial software.
+For example, on Steam there is only one audiogame: A Blind Legend[4], a high-quality linear action-adventure game with about four hours of gameplay.
+There was also Papa Sangre[5], a puzzle game for IOS that was removed from the app store due to faulty audoi-spatial software.
 Most other audiogames are small, experimental games; there are very few full-length games with high quality production.

 My goal with this project was to create a game that could be used as a solid foundation to build rpgs for visually impaired gamers that can have plenty of content and high-quality design.